catamphetamine/javascript-time-ago/README.md

 ### Approximate

-`"approximate"` style is the same as `"round"` with the difference that it rounds time in some cases:
+`"approximate"` style is a legacy one that has been introduced in the early versions of this library.
+It's the same as `"round"` with the difference that it rounds time in some cases:

 * `just now` → `just now`
 * `40 seconds ago` → `just now`